Back

 Table of contents

-If you are in search of an MVP development agency and investors that give you the funds, this text is for you.
-We picked up some tips on getting investments and found 7 great NYC angel investors that can help your startup get wings.
+If you are in search of an MVP development agency and investors who will give you the funds, this article is for you.
+We gathered some tips on getting investments and found seven great NYC angel investors who can help your startup get off the ground.

 Where angels come from

-If you needed to name an individual startup investor, how would you call them?
+If you needed to name an individual startup investor, what would you call them?
 Saviors?
 Helpers?
 Holy men?
-We can imagine various names for those who help startups, but at the beginning of the previous century it was done for us.
+We can imagine various names for those who help startups, but at the beginning of the previous century, it was done for us.

-It happened in the 1920s and, lo and behold, in New York City.
-Despite the theatrical community being poor, the passionate members kept playing.
-On a good day for actors, the wealthy visited Broadway theatre and — if they liked a performance —provided money for a theatrical performance.
-Playgoers called such individuals angels because Broadway shows might have died unless they hadn’t supported it.
+It happened in the 1920s, and, lo and behold, in New York City.
+Despite the poor theatrical community, the passionate members kept playing.
+On a good day for actors, the wealthy visited Broadway theater and — if they liked a performance — provided money for it.
+Playgoers called such individuals ‘angels’ because Broadway shows might have died unless they hadn’t supported them.

 Old Broadway theatre where NYC angel investors came from